 Missing 11-year-old Georgia girl may be heading to Texas with adult man, police say

-Clayton County police are searching for 11-year-old R'Kayla Briggs, who they say left home Tuesday and hasn't been seen since.
+Clayton County police are searching for an 11-year-old girl, who they say left home Tuesday and hasn't been seen since.

-Family members told officers that Briggs left her home on Mallard Drive at around 3:40 p.m. by slipping out the backdoor with a packed bag.
+Family members told officers that she left her home on Mallard Drive at around 3:40 p.m. by slipping out the backdoor with a packed bag.

 The family believes that the 11-year-old is with an adult man and that she had been planning to leave with him for some time.

-Investigators say information through their research is indicating that Briggs may be in the Macon area or heading to Texas.
+Investigators say information through their research is indicating that she may be in the Macon area or heading to Texas.

 The missing girl is described as being 4-feet-11-inches tall with a weight of 120 pounds.
 She has black hair and brown eyes.

-If you have any information about where Briggs could be, call the Clayton County Police Department at at 770-477-3550 or call 911.
+If you have any information about where she could be, call the Clayton County Police Department at 770-477-3550 or call 911.